Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring, and Summer

 This course covers basic concepts of analytic geometry and trigonometry, including definitions and properties of trigonometric functions.
 Topics include solutions of applied problems involving right triangles; graphs of trigonometric functions; trigonometric identities; trigonometric equation solving; evaluation of inverse trigonometric functions, polar coordinates, and vectors.
 The course also covers conics, systems of non-linear equations, and sequences and series.
-UC CREDIT LIMITATION: Credit for one college algebra or pre-calculus course, MATH 126, MATH 126S, MATH 131, or MATH 131H.
+UC CREDIT LIMITATION: Credit for one college algebra or pre-calculus course, MATH 126, MATH 126S, or MATH 131.

-MATH 131H: Pre-Calculus II: Trigonometry and Analytic Geometry (Honors)
+MATH 131L: Trigonometry and Analytic Geometry Laboratory

 Acceptable for Credit: CSU, UC